-Cecily: We signed the deed in 1959.
-We were going to dances at McFarland's already, and we knew quite a few people, and we started going to the hall, joined the Improvement Association, and so on.

-Annemarie: Were there any rangers that you knew that you can tell us about?

-Cecily: Not very well, but we knew Adolf Opalka.
-When we were in the Park we were in his district, and oh he was fun.
-I liked him.
-His brother had a cabin further down, and another brother of his had a cabin next to that between the two.
-Leopold Opalka and Joe Opalka, who had the cabin I thought of buying at one time.
-Adolf would come down in his green car that they had.
-He said, "Well, now if you're having trouble with bears," and we had trouble with bears in Dutch Creek because that's where they dumped the bum bears from Apgar.
-You would see a bear with a rump with a red splotch on it, and you knew it was bad news.
-At the time, Adolf said, "You keep a .22 here, and you just swang the thing in the butt to get it out of here," and we did.
-[Laughs] At the time we had a dog that I think thought the bears were really quite cute and was interested in them.
-We didn't know that.
-We put a standard French Poodle outside to chase the bears.
-It would go over and water the poppies instead, which he wasn't supposed to do, and he was very friendly with the bear.
-Oh no, it didn't help at all.
-But I remember shooting at a bear.
-I guess I hit it, because it went and sat in the cold water for a minute to cool its rump off, then off it went.
-But I like bears, so I don't like to shoot at them.
-We didn't kill anything, and I don't think we caused anything to die a lingering death, but it was nerve-racking.
+- Cecily: We signed the deed in 1959 and then we were going to dances at MacFarland's already and we knew quite a few people and we started going to the hall, the landowners' and so on. - Annemarie: Were there any rangers that you knew that you can tell us about? - Cecily: Not very well but we knew Adolf Olpaca.
+When we were in the park we were in his district and oh he was fun.
+His brother had a cabin further on down and another brother of his had a cabin next to that between the two, Leopold Olpaca and there was Joel Olpaca who had the cabin I thought of buying at one time.
+And Adolf would come in in his green car that they had you know and he said, "Well now if you're having trouble with bears, and we have trouble with bears in Dutch Creek because that's where they dump the [bum bears] from Agpar and you would see this bear with its rump with a red splotch on it and you knew it was bad news.
+At the time, well anyway I'm digressing, but Adolf said, "You keep a 22 here and you just swang the thing in butt and [00:27:02] a bear" and we did.
+[Laughs]

+At the time we had a dog that I think thought the bears were really quite cute and was interested in them and we put the dog...
+We didn't know that, we put a French Poodle, a standard, and we put it outside to chase the bear and it would go over and water the poppies instead which he wasn't supposed to do with the patch of poppies there and was very friendly with the bear.
+Oh no, it didn't help at all, but I remember shooting at a bear and I guess I hit it because it went and sat in the cold water for a minute to cool its rump off and off it went.
+But I like bears so I don't like to shoot at them, but we didn't kill anything and I don't think we caused anything to die a lingering death, but it was nerve-wrecking.
 You never knew when they were going to be around.

-Annemarie: If you had had bear spray at that time would you have used it instead?

-Cecily: I would have carried it.
-I certainly would have carried it.
-I mean, every time you went out to the bathroom biffy you had to think.
-We've been marooned by various animals in the biffy, but never a bear.

-Annemarie: How far did you have to walk from your cabin to the biffy?
+- Annemarie: If you had bear spray at that time would you have used it instead? - Cecily: I would have carried it.
+I certainly would have carried.
+I mean every time you went out to go to the bathroom biffy you had to think, and we've marooned by various animals in the biffy but never a bear. - Annemarie: How far did you have to walk from your cabin to the biffy?